-Research Proposal and Dissertation
+Research proposal and dissertation

 In addition to the information research skills which you develop as you progress through your course, undergraduate honours students and postgraduate students are required to develop and carry out a small-scale piece of research as part of their degree course.
 For undergraduate students, the research process starts either in Semester B of L3 or in semester A of L4, depending on how your course is structured.
 For postgraduate students, this process starts in Semester B of your course.